amit08255/javascript-pubsub/README.md

 Type: `string`

-Event published.
+Event to subscribe to.

 #### callback

 Type: `function`

 Callback to be executed when the publish event is received.
+The data returned by this function will be passed to promise resolve callback, whereas error occurred will be passed to promise reject callback.
+If you intentionally want to pass error from subscriber callback use code - `return Promise.resolve();`.

-### publish(eventName, options)
+### publish(eventName, data)

+Returns a promise, that defines the decision of subscriber.
+It can only be used with single subscriber, if multiple subscribers are added for same event, first one is used.

+#### eventName

+Type: `string`

+Event published.

+#### data

+Type: `any`

+Data to be passed to subscriber callback.

+### publishAll(eventName, options, data)

 Returns a promise, that defines the decision of subscribers.
+It can be used with multiple subscribers subscribing to same event.

 #### eventName